 Tata Hexa Ride and Handling

-Tata vehicles have always had good ride.
-The Tata Hexa is the best yet.
-Despite the 19-inch wheels, we loved the way the UV rides.
+Tata vehicles have always had good ride, the Tata Hexa sets a new benchmark, not just for Tata, but for the segment as a whole.
+Despite the 19-inch wheels, we loved the way this UV rides.
 Tata Hexa has set a new benchmark in this segment for ride and handling.
 With such good road visibility, limited blind spots and such a responsive chassis.
 This feels like a nimble car that is being driven.
 It doesn’t feel huge at any point.

-The other important aspect that makes the Hexa exciting is despite its high ground clearance of 208mm, it has limited body roll.
+The other important aspect that makes the Tata Hexa exciting is despite its high ground clearance of 208mm, it has limited body roll.
 The steering wheel is responsive too.
-The leather wrapped one looks great to grip.
+The leather wrapped one is great to grip.
 This is surely, the new face of Tata products.

 Also Read: Mahindra XUV500 on discount.
 Book with us

 Tata Hexa Mileage

 In terms of fuel efficiency, the Tata Hexa scores 10 km/l with the automatic in city and about 14 km/l on the highway.
 The manual version of the Tata Hexa will return an efficiency of 11 km/l in city and about 14.5 km/l on the highway.
 We haven’t driven the five-speed manual engine but the range will be between the six-speed manual and automatic.